Does Amazon have new Alexa hardware on the way?

 The second-gen Amazon Echo made its debut last September -- roughly three years after the introduction of the first Echo.
 If you think that makes for slim odds of seeing a third-gen Echo next month, I'd say you're probably right.
 With the interchangeable fabric shells and all of Alexa's features on board, the Echo still feels current to what smart speaker shoppers are looking for -- and at $100, the price still feels more or less right, too.

 That said, I wouldn't rule it out altogether.
-If the third-gen Echo Dot leak mentioned earlier is accurate, then it looks like Amazon's made some tweaks to the Echo's overall approach to the design.
+If the third-gen Echo Dot leak mentioned earlier is accurate, then it looks like Amazon's made some tweaks to the overall Echo aesthetic.
 Releasing a new Echo with similar design tweaks could help keep things consistent (and keep the current Echo from feeling stale by comparison).

 I could also envision Amazon releasing an updated Echo with a new hardware trick or two to help stymie Google's momentum.
 The Echo Plus felt overpriced to me at $150, but its addition of a Zigbee radio for connecting with smart lights and smart locks without an extra hub is a very nice feature, and would make plenty of sense in a third-gen Echo at that $100 price point, particularly as Amazon shifts more of its focus to in-home delivery and smart home security.
 Other unique additions like a built-in motion sensor capable of turning the room's lights on automatically when you walk in could help keep the Echo ahead, too.